Azure/app-service-linux-docs/HowTo/gRPC/.NET/.NET 7/README.md

 1. **HTTP version** is set to **2.0**.
 This setting configures the front end to allow clients to make HTTP/2 calls.
 2. **HTTP 2.0 Proxy** is set to **On**.
 This setting enables the front end to forward HTTP/2 traffic to the worker.

-These settings are required to enable gRPC.
+Be aware that these settings are set for you and no actio is needed.
+However, these settings are required to enable gRPC.